-Within our systemic intracellular therapeutics modality, we have four programs featuring expression of intracellular enzymes for the treatment of rare diseases.
+We have programs featuring expression of therapeutic proteins, e.g., intracellular enzymes for the treatment of rare diseases.
 For our rare disease programs, we generally pursue patent protection featuring composition of matter and method of use claims, for example, pharmaceutical composition and method of treatment claims.
-Our most advanced rare disease development candidate, MMA, is covered by a patent family that includes issued U.S. Patent No. 10,406,112, two pending U.S. patent applications, foreign patent applications filed in Australia, Canada, Japan, Europe and the Middle East, and two pending U.S. Provisional patent applications.

-For our PA development candidate, we have patent applications pending in the United States, Canada, Europe, and Japan which cover mRNA encoding the alpha and beta subunits of the enzyme propionyl-CoA carboxylase (PCCA and PCCB, respectively), for the treatment of PA.
+Our most advanced rare disease development candidate is for PA.
+For this candidate, we have patent applications pending in the United States, Canada, Europe, and Japan which cover mRNA encoding the alpha and beta subunits of the enzyme propionyl-CoA carboxylase (PCCA and PCCB, respectively), for the treatment of PA.